theprachurya/fullstack-project/README.md

 The video loads up on the site as an embedded video, and the video can be saved to a playlist on the browser itself!
 The data is cached on the browser, so you can watch a video, and tap on the "add to playlist" button to add it to the browser cache.
 It is persistent, so it won't be removed.

+Self hosting guide will be released once this project is finished.